nikhxsh/learning/aws-certified-solution-architect-associate/README.md

     - High resiliency for critical workloads - one connection at mutliple location
     - Maximum resiliency for critical workloads - by seprate connections terminating on seperate devices in more than one location
 ### [Transit Gateway](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html)
-- For having transitive peering between thousands of VPC and on-premise, hub-and-spike connection
+- For having **transitive peering** between thousands of VPC and on-premise, hub-and-spike connection
 - Regional resource, can work cross-region
 - Share cross-account using Resource Access Manager (RAM)
-- You can peer transit gatewa across regions
+- You can peer transit gateway across regions
-- Route tables - limit which VPC can talk with other VPC
+- Route tables - limits which VPC can talk with other VPC
 - Works with Direct Connect Gateway and VPN connections
 - **Only Service in AWS which supports IP Multicast**
-- Use cases
+- Use cases:
     - Site-to-site VPN ECMP (Equal-cost multi-path routing) - create multiple Site-to-site VPN connections to increase the bandwidth of your connections to AWS
         - VPN to Virtual Private Gateway has 2 tunnels per VPN connection (1.25 gbps max throughput)
         - VPN to Transit Gateway has one Site-to-site VPN x Many VPC and 2 tunnels per VPN connection